 GOOD FOR STRESS MANAGEMENT

 Vibration is now being studied to help improve emotional states.
-According to the journal, Neuroscience Letter (Kang, D.H., et al., “The effects of mind-body training on stress reduction, positive affect, and plasma catecholamines”), people who meditated using Brain Wave Vibration — one form of vibration mind-body training — exhibited less stress and higher dopamine levels in stressful situations compared to a control group.
+According to an article by D.H.
+Kang and colleagues, titled “The effects of mind-body training on stress reduction, positive affect, and plasma catecholamines,” in the journal Neuroscience Letter, people who meditated using brain wave vibration — one form of vibration mind-body training — exhibited less stress and higher dopamine levels in stressful situations compared to a control group.